conargon/v-movie/README.md

 Website where you can find information about movies, TV series, and professionals related to the world of cinema.
 It utilizes the public API of TMDB.

+## API Key

+You need an account on https://www.themoviedb.org/ and get a API Key in https://www.themoviedb.org/settings/api

 ## Project setup
 ```
 npm install